CRE FinOps Blog

 When a CPA reviews CAM reconciliation calculations, they follow a structured verification process that any landlord can adopt internally.

-Most property management teams don't know if their CAM reconciliation timeline is normal, fast, or dangerously slow.
+Most property management teams do not know if their CAM reconciliation timeline is normal, fast, or dangerously slow.
 Here are the benchmarks.

 Read PostIREM Operating Expense Benchmarks 2026: CAM Cost Data

-IREM publishes annual operating expense data for commercial properties — and comparing your CAM actuals to IREM benchmarks is one of the fastest ways to identify reconciliation problems.
+IREM publishes annual operating expense data for commercial properties.
+Comparing your CAM actuals to IREM benchmarks is one of the fastest ways to find reconciliation problems.

 Read PostManagement Fees in CAM: When They're Recoverable and When They're Not

-Management fees are recoverable in most commercial leases — but the percentage basis, exclusions, and calculation method create frequent disputes.
+Management fees are recoverable in most commercial leases.
+The percentage basis, exclusions, and calculation method create frequent disputes.

 Read PostMid-Market PMC CAM Automation Guide (20-50 Buildings)